 My main machine is a Dell OptiPlex 380 tower and I make use of its integrated sound card (Realtek ALC269) for all my audio needs.
 It has 4 audio jacks: a mic-in and headphone port on the front and speaker (line-out) and line-in ports on the rear side.

-In my case I intended to connect the electric guitar on the line-in port on the back, though the mic-in would work too.
+In my case, I intended to connect the electric guitar through the line-in port on the back, though the mic-in would work too.